-Unknowing to us, they don’t only cleanse our dishes or clothes; they also strip our nails off the moisture, thereby making them dry and liable to split.
+Unknowing to us, they don’t only cleanse our dishes or clothes; they also strip our nails off it’s moisture, thereby making them extremely dry and liable to split.

 7. Heath challenge

-Health problems like Psoriasis, onychomycosis, or diabetes can lead to brittle or split fingernails.
+Underlying health problems or challenges like Psoriasis, onychomycosis, or diabetes can also lead to brittle or split fingernails.

 8. Polish remover

-One of the obvious ways is by keeping your nails moisturized with moisturizers like coconut oil.
+One of the obvious ways I’ve found pretty effective is by keeping your nails moisturized always with moisturizers ( such as DERMAdoctor KP Duty Dry Skin Duo) coconut oil, argan oil, or castor oil.

-Other ways you can adopt to prevent your nails from rifting parts include;
+Other ways you can adopt to prevent your nails from rifting apart include;

 1. Eat healthily

-If you nail tear at a regular interval, be sure to include food rich in vitamins or protein to your diet.
+If you nail tears at regular intervals, be sure to include food rich in vitamins or protein in your diet.

 2. Avoid biting your nails